netuoso/steem_api/README.md

 	*	`gem 'steem_api', '~> 1.1'`
 - Bundle Install Gems
 	* `bundle install`

+### How to Subscribe

+As of 2018-01-23, [SteemSQL is moving to a monthly subscription model](https://steemit.com/steemsql/@arcange/steemsql-is-moving-to-a-monthly-subscription-model).
+To use this gem, you must subscribe to @steemsql and store the credentials as environment variables.

 ### How To Use (Standalone)
 - `gem install steem_api`
+- export STEEMSQL_HOST=<your steemsql host>
+- export STEEMSQL_USERNAME=<your steemsql username>
+- export STEEMSQL_PASSWORD=<your steemsql password>
 - `irb`
 - `require 'steem_api'`
 - `SteemApi::Comment.last`